fredericbachmann/neonallee/README.md

 A publishing platform for writers, built around **real-time collaborative editing**.
 Authors draft texts together in a shared editor, organise them into series, and publish them to a public readership that can browse by genre, follow authors, and comment.

-Built solo as an MVP between June 2023 and July 2025.
+Built solo as an MVP.
 Next.js App Router, Prisma/PostgreSQL, and a self-hosted Etherpad instance doing the collaborative editing.
 The UI is in German.

 ---